filecoin-project/lotus-docs/content/en/storage-providers/getting-started/overview/index.md

 toc: true
 ---

-TODO:
-Add mining economics
-Minimum Limits for block winning
-Initial pledges
-Anything else a user needs to know to take a decision to become SP

 This sections contains guides to setup and run succesful mining operations using Lotus and should be approached by **advanced users only**, familiar with [how Filecoin works](https://docs.filecoin.io/about-filecoin/how-filecoin-works/), [how mining works](https://docs.filecoin.io/mine/how-mining-works/) and the operation of a Lotus node.

 {{< alert icon="warning" >}}